tnscorcoran/3scale-discover-apis/README.md

 We walk through creating a working example whose end result is a searchable catalog that resembles the following - though for simplicity we just add the member element:
 ![1-api-catalog](https://access.redhat.com/sites/default/files/images/1-api-catalog.png)

+## Pre-requisites
+There are 2 simple prerequisites to implement this solution.
+* To implement the first part of this workshop, you’ll just need a free 3scale account - available at https://www.3scale.net/signup/.
+You will be given a 3scale administration URL, something like: **https://<my-3scale-account>-admin.3scale.net**
+* A Github account.